 This led me to today’s topic.
 I’m not one of those people that stand in front of a painting and get inspired or think I see something when I clearly don’t.
 The same view carries over to plays and especially musicals.
 If you ever want to torture me, take me to a musical.
 I would rather get a colonoscopy while simultaneously getting a pap smear before sitting through West Side Story.
-To take it a step further, I have yet to see a play or musical on Broadway in New York despite living there 1 summer for my internship and visiting countless times for business and pleasure.
-I can not fathom spending $100+ on a play ticket when I know there won’t be any helicopters crashing, priceless humor or dirty sex scenes.
+To take it a step further, I have yet to see a play or musical on Broadway.
+This despite having lived there for my college internship and visiting countless times for business and pleasure.
+Spending $100+ on a play ticket when I know there won’t be any helicopters crashing, priceless humor or dirty sex scenes is unimaginable to me.

 I hate that I’m this way.
 I try to like plays and musicals but the actors overact….by a mile.
 And when they start singing, I’m ready to run to the balcony and jump off.
 Does this make me uncultured?
 Maybe.
 I’m just not going to pretend to like something just to seem a certain way.

 The Arts and the Movies

 And let’s talk movies for a moment.
 I have a rule that has a 90% success rate and it goes like this: If a movie has won an academy award, it’s probably going to suck.
 I found a list of Oscar winning movies from 2000-2015.
 There were a combined total of 2 movies I enjoyed.
 Granted, I haven’t seen most but that’s because I can pretty much guarantee, I will end up reviewing my grocery list in my head while creating a to do list as my eyes glaze over.